CaydendW/onlineTTS/README.md

 A python/flask program that takes texts from an HTML method and plays it back to you using text to speech.
 It can even work over the internet.

 # Notes:
 Before using this code you will hav eto do some setup first.
 At the bottom of the code where it says app.run(debug = True, port = 5000, host = "y") you have to replace y with your machines' IP adress.
-For example app.run(debug = True, port = 5000, host = "192.168.1.375").
+For example: app.run(debug = True, port = 5000, host = "192.168.1.375").
 This it's where Flask will host the web server.
 You will also have to change the x in the part where the HTML5 for the page is written to the domain and port (Default port is 5000) you want to publish it to.
 For example:

 @app.route('/main',methods = ['POST', 'GET'])
 def hello():